-Well, according to Dr. Gary Richter, a veterinary health expert with Rover.com, a Seattle-based pet-care company, it has nothing to do with a cucumber's ostensible purpose (being eaten), or whether your cat is personally opposed to crunchy salad ingredients or not.
+Well, according to Gary Richter, a veterinary health expert with Rover, this phobia has nothing to do with a cucumber's ostensible purpose—being eaten—or with whether your cat is personally opposed to crunchy salad ingredients or not.
 No, it all comes down to simple Darwinism.

-However, there are some prevailing theories about why cats are afraid of cucumbers.
-“One very real possibility is a phenomena called 'biological preparedness.'
-A biologically prepared behavior is one that an animal is hard-wired to have,” explains Dr. Richter.
-“For example, many people have an innate fear of snakes and/or spiders.
+"One very real possibility [as to why cats are afraid of cucumbers] is a phenomena called 'biological preparedness.'
+A biologically prepared behavior is one that an animal is hard-wired to have," Richter says.
+"For example, many people have an innate fear of snakes and/or spiders.
 The vast majority of people have never been harmed by snakes or spiders, but, just the same, the fear exists.
 The same can be said for a fear of heights.
-Something within us triggers a fear response when we see (or even think) about these things.
+Something within us triggers a fear response when we see—or even think about—these things.
 When it comes to cats and cucumbers, it may be that the shape triggers a response that would be more appropriate for a snake."

-And just because your cat may look like a vicious beast when he or she’s attacking a mouse, spider, or their shadow, that doesn't mean they should be treated like an apex predator by their trusted human.
+And just because your cat may look like a vicious beast when he or she is attacking a mouse, spider, or their shadow doesn't mean they should be treated like an apex predator by their trusted human.

-And while you may still be eager to uncover an answer to this perplexing problem via your own not-so-scientific methods, Dr. Richter cautions that doing so may adversely affect your cat—and your relationship with him or her—for good.
+While you may still be eager to uncover an answer to this perplexing problem via your own not-so-scientific methods, Richter cautions that doing so may adversely affect your cat—and your relationship with him or her—for good.

-"They have no idea what just happened and they stand to suffer very real levels of stress and potentially significant behavioral changes as a result,” explains Richter.
-“Veterinarians see plenty of animals every day that have behavioral problems stemming from traumatic events.
+"They have no idea what just happened and they stand to suffer very real levels of stress and potentially significant behavioral changes as a result," he says.
+"Veterinarians see plenty of animals every day that have behavioral problems stemming from traumatic events.
 There is certainly no need to set these traumas up on purpose.
-Intentionally traumatizing an animal (physically or emotionally) for entertainment is just wrong."
+Intentionally traumatizing an animal—physically or emotionally—for entertainment is just wrong."
 And for the scientific take on an age-old animal debate, check out Are Cats Actually Smarter Than Dogs?
 Here's What Science Has to Say.